lifewinning/networks.land/point-arena.md

 - Bearing in mind that thing about how they're alreeady "connected" at least via mobile, trying to incentivize interest by doing something with DIY networks.
 I.E. here are tools for building a space to do stuff and talk with your friends that your parents can't access.

 - We have to work on the TLD RPG anyway for Radical Networks?

+###SM Notes
+- Feels like a series of workshops about the internet and its infrastructure (duh).
+Im working on the assumption that we are going to do these at the tech center and they will be after school workshops.

+- Seperating the transport and data layer makes sense

+- So one day on physical stuff, the next on packet switching and how that infrastructure is put to use, and finally using these principals to make a mobile friendly DIY network.

+ - Fieldtrip/crowdmap
+	-  Given time contraints I dont know if we can do both.
+Can we integrate them in the same day somehow?
+ - Packet Switching obstacle course
+ 	- LOVE this idea.
+Currently thinking of mechanisms that can be used for the course.
+Maybe you dont know your endpoint at the start and both teams have to take multiple hops to get to the final endpoint.
+ - DIY Network
+  	- We should talk to them more before diving deep into this one.
+Nothing we can make is going to be as fancy as the apps they're used to so the main incentives are personalization and platform control.